 Does Medicare Cover Speech Therapy For Dementia Patients?

 Okay, so you’re ready to begin looking for an SLP for your senior with dementia.
 Before you do though, you’re curious who’s going to foot the bill for their speech therapy.
-Does Medicare cover it (or other dementia testing) or will you have to pay out-of-pocket?

 According to Medicare’s website, if your senior has Medicare Part B insurance and their speech therapy is deemed “medically necessary,” then yes, their insurance will pay for the costs of therapy.